zhtk/csboring/readme.md

 * postgres - with some addition of PHP using it
 * prolog - simple programs in prolog
 * range tree - ugly implementation of two different kinds of range trees
+* spark - programs in Hadoop and Spark
 * stat_R - code in R, a bit of ML
 * zbd - reports for Advanced Databases course
+* zmsi - course for Advanced Methods of Artificial Intelligence